-properties, you can update the print composer view selecting the map element in the print composer and clicking the Update Preview button in the map Item tab (see Figure 36).
+properties, you can update the print composer view selecting the map element in the print composer and clicking the Update Preview button in the map Item tab (see Figure 44).

 To move layers within the map element select the map element, click the Move item content icon and move the layers within the map element frame with the left mouse button.
+After you found the right place for an element, you can lock the element position within the print composer canvas.